Friendly Workplace

 Occupational Safety Management Mechanism and Effectiveness

-To promote a safety culture that is “people-oriented”, THSRC has implemented an occupational safety and health management system since its inception and continues to enhance its performance.
-In 2017, the Company achieved dual certification for the Taiwan Occupational Safety and Health Management System (TOSHMS) CNS 15506 and the International Certification of Occupational Safety and Health Management System OHSAS 18001, following a successful external accreditation.
+THSRC has implemented an occupational safety and health management system since its inception and continues to enhance its performance.
+In 2017, the Company achieved dual certification for the Taiwan Occupational Safety and Health Management System (TOSHMS) CNS 15506 and the International Certification of Occupational Safety and Health Management System OHSAS 18001, following a successful third-party accreditation.
 In 2020, THSRC passed an external review and obtained certification for (TOSHMS) CNS 45001 and ISO 45001, which have been routinely validated annually since.
 The Company's occupational safety and health management system encompasses stations, maintenance depots, facilities, and office spaces.
-At the end of 2022, the system covered 4,678 workers and 157,941 contractors.
-In 2018, THSRC received the recognition of the Ministry of Labor for “Occupational Safety and Health Management System Performance”, furthering its goal of creating a safe and sustainable labor operation.
+At the end of 2024 the system covered 4,874 workers and 343,359 contractors.

-Occupational Safety and Health Management Goals
+Occupational Safety and Health Objectives and Effectiveness

 Notes:

-1. The settlement date for occupational safety and health management targets was December 31, 2022.
+1. The settlement date for occupational safety and health management targets was December 31, 2024.

-3. In 2022, THSRC employees experienced a total of 10 traffic accidents outside the workplace.
+3. In 2024, THSRC employees experienced a total of 11 traffic accidents outside the workplace.

-THSRC has implemented the “Hazard Identification, Risk Assessment, and Risk Control Procedure” to address occupational hazards and reduce the likelihood and severity of occupational accidents.
+THSRC has implemented the “Hazard Identification, Risk Assessment, and Risk Control Procedure” to address occupational hazards and reduce the likelihood and severity of occupational accident.
 This procedure involves identifying hazards, inspecting existing protective facilities, conducting risk assessments, and implementing control measures.
 THSRC has also adopted a hierarchical control system to eliminate hazards and minimize risks.
 Each unit has trained hazard assessment personnel who disclose hazard assessment information on the internal platform and re-check the effectiveness of hazard control measures annually to continuously mitigate and control the risk of each operation.
-In 2022, THSRC completed over 14,122 hazard identifications and risk assessments.
+In 2024, THSRC completed over 14,705 hazard identifications and risk assessments.

-If a worker discovers that there is a risk of immediate harm when performing his/her duties, the “Occupational Safety and Health Act” shall prevail in priority, and the worker can stop the operation and retreat to a safe place.
-The immediate supervisor who is informed will initiate subsequent measures to eliminate hazardous situations to ensure the safety of workers.
+If a worker discovers that there is a risk of immediate harm when performing his/her duties, the “Occupational Safety and Health Act” shall prevail in priority, and the worker can stop the operation and retreat to a safe place.The immediate supervisor who is informed will initiate subsequent measures to eliminate hazardous situations to ensure the safety of workers.
 In case of a disaster, after the internal and local competent authorities are informed, THSRC will immediately initiate an investigation process as per the “Occupational Accident Notification and Investigation Process,” with the aim of handling the incident effectively and alleviating the negative impact as quickly as possible.
 During the investigation, the immediate unit supervisor of said worker will lead the occupational accident investigation team to carry out the investigation jointly with labor representatives to ensure labor rights.

 Occupational Accident Notification and Investigation Process

-Occupational Safety Index in 2022
+Occupational Safety Index in 2024

 Notes:

-2. Ratio of deaths resulting from occupational injuries = (Number of fatal occupational injuries/Total working hours) x 200,000
+2. Ratio of deaths resulting from occupational injuries = (Number of fatal occupational injuries/Total working hours) x 200,000.

 3. Ratio of severe occupational injuries = (Number of severe occupational injuries/Total working hours) x 200,000.
-Note: 0 employees for 0 day; 0 contractors for 0 days
+Note: 0 employees for 0 day; 0 contractors for 0 days.

-5. Total working hours for employees were 9,313,624 hours.
-For contractors, the total working hours were calculated as: annual cumulative number of people entering and leaving the venue (157,941 people) * 8 hours per day = 1,263,528 hours
+5. Total working hours for employees were 9,668,912 hours.
+For contractors, the total working hours were calculated as: annual cumulative number of people entering and leaving the venue (343,359 people) * 8 hours per day = 2, 746,872 hours.

-"T-SPORT" series of activities for THSRC personnel
+“T-SPORT” Series of Activities for THSRC Personnel

-THSRC firmly believes that a sound welfare system is key to strengthening labor partnership.
-To help employees balance work and life, THSRC provides a variety of benefits, including childcare support, work-life balance, work support, and subsidies.
+THSRC adheres to the concept of “happy employees create a joyful and touching riding experience for passengers,” provides a transparent and fair compensation system, as well as multiple benefits such as childcare support, work-life balance, work assistance, and subsidies.
 We have established an employee welfare committee in accordance with the law and regularly review our internal welfare policy through market surveys conducted by external consulting companies to ensure competitiveness.
-In response to the COVID-19 pandemic and vaccination needs, we provide statutory infectious disease insurance and vaccine insurance for our colleagues.
-THSRC also explores ways to protect employees' wages and career development without restrictions, encourage employees " Carey-Free about Pregnancy, Childbirth, and Childcare".
+THSRC also explores ways to protect employees' wages and career development without restrictions, encourage employees “Worry-Free about Pregnancy, Childbirth, and Childcare.”
 For employees who apply for statutory unpaid leave, including parental, injury, illness, and military service, regardless of gender, if the Company implements a salary adjustment during the unpaid leave, the annual salary adjustment system can still be applied after reinstatement to protect their working conditions.
+In 2025, THSRC will launch the “THSRC Project of Childcare” to introduce incentive and subsidy policies for childbirth, parenting, and education, including cash allowances and two days of paid family care leave—benefits superior to statutory requirements—to attract and retain talent, and to continue building a sustainable and happy enterprise.

 THSRC Employee Benefits and Work Support Items